aws-solutions/qnabot-on-aws/README.md

 ####Alexa (voice)

-You will need to add each language you want to use to tou QnABot skill, in the Alexa Developer console.
-The intent schema for each language will be the same except for the skill invocation name..
+You will need to add each language you want to use to your QnABot skill using the Alexa Developer console.
+The intent schema for each language will be identical except for the skill invocation name.
 Give the skill a unique invokation name for each language that you add.

 QnABot will use the language setting provided by Alexa, and will attempt to respond in that language.